-To fund the cost of providing retirees a defined benefit intended to be used to purchase certain insurance coverage the Iona McGregor Retiree Insurance Trust was established on June 30, 2008.
+To fund the cost of providing retirees a defined benefit intended to be used to purchase certain insurance coverage the Iona McGregor Retiree Insurance Trust (the "Trust" fund) was established on June 30, 2008.
 It was established, specifically, to fund a portion of the cost of medical, dental, and prescription drug benefits for retirees.
-None of the thirty-five (35) retirees receiving benefits retired prior to the establishment of the trust.
+None of the thirty-three (33) retirees receiving benefits retired prior to the establishment of the Trust.